Kai-Deux/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 	- Numbers must be separated by comma, followed by a space
 	- he numbers should be displayed in the same order as they are stored in the array
 	- You are allowed to use printf
+9. Write a function that copies the string pointed to by src, including the terminating null byte (\0), to the buffer pointed to by dest.